Image reconstruction with the JWST Interferometer: Image Reconstruction Methods

 We can generate the transfer matrix $\mathbf{J}$ not from a geometric model and \ac{fft}, which is prone to sampling and interpolation issues \citep{Martinache2020}, but rather by forward-modelling the system and using \texttt{Jax} \ac{autodiff} to generate the Jacobian \citep[following][]{kernel_phase_ad}.

 In the \ac{disco} method introduced in \citet{Desdoigts2025}, the \amigo forward-model with Fresnel diffraction means that phase errors in the pupil generate both phase and amplitude variations in the visibilities, and therefore kernel phase and kernel phase-to-visibility matrices.
-Furthermore, we can apply this kernel operator to account for a misspecified source spectrum.
 We extract complex visibilities through forward-modelling with Bayesian inference, by optimisation and then applying the Laplace approximation to estimate the covariance of these parameters \citep{Kass1991}.
 We keep track of covariance as we generate these kernel observables, and then re-diagonalise so that they are statistically independent following \citet{ireland_2013}.
 We refer to these observables as \acp{disco} to reflect that these are neither the previously-used kernel phase nor amplitude observables, as they include not just near-field effects but also spectral miscalibration.

 To perform image reconstruction from \acp{disco}, there are three separate stages, with two separate fitting loops.
 This method is depicted in \Cref{fig:method2}.
 The first stage is a ramp fit similar to Method 1.
 However, rather than modelling a source distribution directly, the resolved component is modelled with complex visibilities.
 Thus the \amigo model parameters that are fit to the ramp in the first stage are the